-While the ability to interpret RNA data has eluded scientists for decades, Drs.
-Loscalzo and Barabasi took a new approach, combining RNA data with their map of protein interactions to create a new platform to understand the biology of diseases at the individual level.2,4
+While the ability to interpret RNA data has eluded scientists for decades, we combined patient RNA data with our map of protein interactions to create a platform capable of deciphering an individual’s unique disease biology.